MOHDSAMIULLAH/MovieMate/README.md

 # Technologies Used

-Movix is built with the following technologies:
+MovieMate is built with the following technologies:

 - React
 - Redux